These 5 Best Cordless Drills Are Your Top Picks

 Sure some jobs you can get away with using a screwdriver, but you can save a ton of time using a cordless drill.
 It’s like using letter mail when you could use email.
 Yes they both work, but one is a lot faster than the other.

 ✅ This specific drill is what we recommend for all new homeowners.
-If you can find it under $100 you have a good deal.

 This is Black and Decker cordless drill is a great entry-level drill that will accomplish most homeowner handyman tasks.
 It has a great price point and will easily do for many of your usual around the house jobs.

 The Bosch drill also uses a lithium ion battery, which will have a longer life and durability than a standard battery.
-As an option you can also upgrade to the Bosch Combo Kit.
+This

-Makita’s have long lasting batteries and great performance, what more could you ask for!
-This kit also has the impact driver that will save you a lot of swear words down the road.
+Makita’s have long lasting batteries and are great for performance when it matters.
+Really, what more could you ask for!
+This cordless drill kit also has the impact driver that will save you a lot of swear words down the road.

 If you are extremely hard on your tools or you simply want the best cordless drill there is out there on the market right now this Hilti drill set is for you.

-Concrete workers are notortiously know for being tougher on their tools than any other trade.
+Concrete workers are notoriously know for being tougher on their tools than any other trade.
 As a result of this, Hilti’s tools are bomb proof.
 They are as tough as it gets and their warranty backs it up.